Defense Stocks Aren't Guaranteed: 5 Of 2014's Worst

-Of particular note is DigitalGlobe's price-to-earnings ratio: It's much greater than the industry average, and short interest is more than 10 percent of the float.
-Of the 10 analysts polled, seven recommend buying shares, and their mean price target indicates around 20-percent upside is possible.
+Of particular note is DigitalGlobe's price-to-earnings ratio: It's much greater than the industry average, and short interest is more than 10 percent of float.
+Of the ten analysts polled, seven recommend buying shares, and their mean price target indicates around 20 percent upside is possible.

 Shares plunged in February on soft guidance and news of acquisition, but have not yet recovered.
 DigitalGlobe's stock price is almost 30 percent lower than it was at the beginning of 2014.

 This aerospace parts and services supplier is forecast to post strong growth on the top and bottom lines this year and next.